apache/druid/docs/design/coordinator.md

   -->

-### Configuration

-For Apache Druid Coordinator service configuration, see [Coordinator configuration](../configuration/index.md#coordinator).

-For basic tuning guidance for the Coordinator service, see [Basic cluster tuning](../operations/basic-cluster-tuning.md#coordinator).

-### HTTP endpoints

-For a list of API endpoints supported by the Coordinator, see [Service status API reference](../api-reference/service-status-api.md#coordinator).

-### Overview

-The Druid Coordinator service is primarily responsible for segment management and distribution.
-More specifically, the Druid Coordinator service communicates to Historical services to load or drop segments based on configurations.
-The Druid Coordinator is responsible for loading new segments, dropping outdated segments, ensuring that segments are "replicated" (that is, loaded on multiple different Historical nodes) proper (configured) number of times, and moving ("balancing") segments between Historical nodes to keep the latter evenly loaded.
+The Coordinator service is primarily responsible for segment management and distribution.
+More specifically, the Coordinator service communicates to Historical services to load or drop segments based on configurations.
+The Coordinator is responsible for loading new segments, dropping outdated segments, ensuring that segments are "replicated" (that is, loaded on multiple different Historical nodes) proper (configured) number of times, and moving
+("balancing") segments between Historical nodes to keep the latter evenly loaded.

-The Druid Coordinator runs its duties periodically and the time between each run is a configurable parameter.
+The Coordinator runs its duties periodically and the time between each run is a configurable parameter.
 On each run, the Coordinator assesses the current state of the cluster before deciding on the appropriate actions to take.
-Similar to the Broker and Historical services, the Druid Coordinator maintains a connection to a Zookeeper cluster for current cluster information.
+Similar to the Broker and Historical services, the Coordinator maintains a connection to a ZooKeeper cluster for current cluster information.
 The Coordinator also maintains a connection to a database containing information about "used" segments (that is, the segments that *should* be loaded in the cluster) and the loading rules.